nicopap/elm-eureka/README.md

 This library is not built to "verify" code, but to analyse existing code so it can help you.
 If you need a tool to compile or verify elm code, use elm-make :)

-Pathological cases are:

-* How character literals are handled (they are parsed like strings)

-* How number literals are handled (anything starting by a number and containing 0123456789abcdefx.- is accepted)

 ## Features provided by other crates